Hello everyone, Anomaly here bringing to you a Corrupted Demonlock deck!

 EDIT: Cut Felosophy (Not needed) and both Enhanced Dreadlord (Im corrupting Tickatus with Nether or Malicia anyways and its stuck in hand) and adding Acidic Swamp Ooze and 2 Manari Moshers (I have seen that I stick huge demons vs aggro decks and this card means i can heal for 10 at any given moment!!)
 Added Silas Darkmoon: There is a lot of buffing going on with res priest, pure paladin, menagerie warrior.
 Just play a 7 mana sylvanas.

 - Against Aggro, should try to contest the board through the use of cards like Devoted Maniac and Dragonblight Cultist.
-Additionally, you should make liberal use of removal and healing tools like Nether Breath, and the single copies of School Spirits and Dark Skies (With the addition of [card]Plague of Flames and early game minions, a second copy of either of these hasnt felt necessary..
-Crazed Netherwing will also be huge in this matchup.
+Additionally, you should make liberal use of your removal; School Spirits and Dark Skies (With the addition of [card]Plague of Flames and early game minions, a second copy of either of these hasnt felt necessary..
+Hysteria will also be huge in this matchup as it can be casted on the opponents Edwin VanCleef or Flesh Giant to decimate their own board!.
 Don't worry about winning the game, just don't die. :)

 - Against Control, you will heavily prioritize card draw and Invoking as quickly as possible.
 Yes this is a control deck, but Galakrond Warlock reaches fatigue much faster than other Control decks.
 This made it essential to Invoke and play Galakrond, the Wretched as soon as possible to pressure opponents out of the game before fatigue damage sets in.
 WELL GUESS WHAT?
 Now, we have Tickatus along with Y'Shaarj, the Defiler to even out the biggest disadvantage this deck had.
 (This is a value bomb and wayyyy stronger than anybody expected).
 Before, a control priest or warrior could just sit back, relax, and spam their Bladestorm and Renew for answers and never have to lay a finger on your face.